Areas of Expertise/Research

 - Women and Gender Studies

 Kathy McDonald is a Professor of English in the Department of Interdisciplinary Arts and Sciences.
 Much of her published work considers the relationship between class, culture, and movement building in twentieth-century United States literature.
 McDonald's first book, Feminism, the Left, and Postwar Literary Culture, examines the cultural work of women writers on the Left in the United States in the years immediately following World War II.
 She argues that these cultural works anticipate issues about women's cultural and ideological oppression and the intersections of gender, race, and class that would become central tenants of feminist literary criticism and black feminist criticism in the 1970s and '80s.
 She has also published articles in various journals and edited volumes, including Black Scholar, Women's Studies Quarterly, Against the Current, Invisible Suburbs: Recovering Protest Fiction in the 1950s United States, Encyclopedia of Activism and Social Justice, and Working USA: The Journal of Labor and Society.
 She has received numerous grants and awards to support her research, including a faculty fellowship with the Mellon Seminar on Public Engagement and Collaborative Research at the Center for the Humanities at the Graduate Center/CUNY, several PSC-CUNY Research Awards, a CCNY Presidential Research Award, the Margaret Storrs Grierson Travel-to-Collections Fund award, and the Lillian S. Robinson Scholar award.
+She is a 2023-2024 Black, Race and Ethnic Studies (BRES) Faculty Fellow, affiliated with the BRES Collaboration Hub at the Graduate Center/CUNY.

 In the past few years, her work has shifted into the field of medical humanities, a field that draws on the humanities and arts to provide insight into experiences of illness and care and their socio-cultural contexts.
 Her current project examines the relationship between personal narratives, carework, and public policy advocacy.
 She also works with cancer patients and family caregivers through the “Visible Ink” writing program at Memorial Sloan Kettering Cancer Center and has run writing and storytelling workshops for family and paid caregivers in partnership with The Moth and Working Theater.
 She is the founder of The Labor of Care Archive: Narratives of Caregiving at CUNY, a storytelling and oral history project, where CUNY faculty, staff, and students who are family or paid caregivers for elderly, ill, or disabled people share their stories about juggling work, family, school, and caregiving obligations: https://laborofcare.com/